Giedrius-Kristinaitis/DI_Container/README.md

 # Dependency injection container
 ## Usage Notes
 * Works for any class that can be accessed (including inner classes) and has registered or instantiable parameters
-* If any constructor arguments are registered, the constructor MUST be annotated with @Parameters annotation listing all parameter names
+* If any constructor arguments are registered, the constructor MUST be annotated with @Parameters annotation listing all parameter names, OR the argument names MUST be 'arg0', 'arg1', 'arg2'...
 * If stack overflow error occurs, your classes are bad, because they depend on each other and cannot be created without one another
 * If you need primitive types in a constructor, use primitive type wrapper types instead, e.g. Integer instead of int
 * Preferences are registered in a class that extends AbstractPreferenceRegistry inside initialize() method, or by implementing PreferenceRegistryInterface